 If the plant begins to experience leaf drop on older leaves, and there is soft leggy growth.
 This is usually from the temperatures being too warm.

 The area where the plant needs more air movement and lower temperatures.
 This can be the case during winter months when the plant could be growing close to a heating source.

 Diseases of Jade Plants

 You will not find many jade plant diseases in the home.
 Most jade plant diseases and “ills” can be traced back to a few things – water and humidity.

 Excess water coupled with too high humidity resulting in the plants base and stems becoming soft and mushy.

 Check the root system first – repot if needed.
 Remove infected areas and spray or paint the infected areas with a fungicide.

 Symptoms and Conditions

-If you see the top of the soil in the pot having a white or gray covering this is also mold resulting from too much fertilizer or over-watering.
+Check the soil if you see the top potting mix in the pot having a white or gray covering this is also mold resulting from too much fertilizer or improper watering.